mahimac2006/WMI2_Klee_Demo/README.md

 b.
 Symbolic inputs:
 username[MAX_LENGTH] and access_code[MAX_LENGTH] made symbolic with klee_make_symbolic.

-# 3. Environment Modeling and Stubs
+## 3. Environment Modeling and Stubs
 Main difference for WMI‑2:
-fgets is not a no‑op; it returns a fixed string "127\n":
+- In the original STASE demo stubs, fgets was always returned NULL so any code waiting for user input got no input and did nothing.
+- In the WMI‑2 stubs, fgets writes "127\n" into the buffer and returns it so set_start_location() behaves as if a user really typed 127.

     char *fgets(char *s, int size, void *stream) {
       (void)stream;